password-diet/password.diet/README.md

 gulp watch
 ```

+After that the local autorefresh dev server will be running at [localhost:9000](http://localhost:9000/)

 #### Compiling the production bundle (it'll be in the dist folder after the build)
 ```
 gulp build:production